cc2qe/voir/README.md

 * [histogram.R](#histogramr)

 ### histogram.R

+Plot a histogram from a column of numbers

 #### Usage
 ```
 usage: histogram.R <file>

-histogram.R
-author: Colby Chiang (cc2qe@virginia.edu)
-description: Plot a histogram from a column of numbers

 positional arguments:
   file               File of numerical values, one per line.